-Simply learning the approach and the tools is not sufficient to just know the approach and the tools, it is important to gain experience in applying these.
-This builds the foundation for practical competence.
+Simply learning the approach and the tools is not sufficient; it is also important to gain experience applying the tools.
+The training builds the foundation for practical competence.
 Accordingly, all Green Belts need to lead a Green Belt project in parallel to their training.
-They will be sent on the mission to apply the tools (hard stuff), with the teams they don’t formally manage (soft stuff).
-Running the projects in parallel with the training enables advice and support to learn and to experience.
+They will be tasked with a mission to apply the tools (hard stuff), with the teams they don’t formally manage (soft stuff).
+Running the projects in parallel with the training enables timely feedback and supports the learning experience.

 So, what makes a good Green Belt project?

-It means implementation of improvements should be possible within three months.
-The last phase of a Green Belt Project is always the Control phase, where we must prove that the results are sustainable.
-This phase may exceed these 3 months.
+3. It should be possible to complete the project within three-to-six months; implementation of improvements should be possible within 3-6 months.
+The last phase of a Green Belt Project is always the Control phase, in which the Green Belt must prove that the results are sustainable.
+This phase may exceed this 3-6 month window.

-- Thus, it is important that the process in focus cycles often.
+4. Thus, it is important that the process in focus cycles often.

-So far, we have considered what ensures great learning in the project.
+So far, we have considered criteria to ensure abundant learning on the project.
 Even more important from our experience is to select projects according to business needs.
-Starting with a Green Belt project we want to show to the organization as well as to our trainees that Lean Six Sigma is an effective approach to master problems.
-NOT a nice to have toolkit to play around with non-relevant problems.
-Our advice is to
+Pursuing a Green Belt project will demonstrate to both the trainees and to the organization that Lean Six Sigma is an effective approach for mastering problems…NOT simply a nice-to-have toolkit to apply to non-relevant problems.
+Our advice is to:

-- Select problems which need to be tackled regardless of the Green Belt program.
+6. Select problems which need to be tackled regardless of the Green Belt program.

-- The project sponsor must be committed to project success.
+7. The project sponsor must be committed to project success.

 Good luck with your Green Belt Projects and have fun!
 Do not hesitate to contact us if you would like to discuss a specific challenge!